lsst-sqre/sqr-075/index.rst

 The downside of this approach is that the client isn't considered by the pinned dependencies compiled by pip-tools_.
 Normally runtime dependencies for the server application are abstractly listed in a ``requirements/main.in`` file for each application; pip-tools_ compiles these dependencies and their sub-dependencies into a ``requirements/main.txt`` file which is committed to the Git repository and actually used for installing dependencies.
 This practice ensures that Docker builds and development environments alike are reproducible.
-In practice, the client library's absense from ``requirements/main.txt`` itself isn't harmful because the client is inherently pinned by virtue of being co-developed in the same Git repository.
+In practice, the client library's absence from ``requirements/main.txt`` itself isn't harmful because the client is inherently pinned by virtue of being co-developed in the same Git repository.

-What's potentially concerning, though, is the absense of the client's own dependencies from the application's ``requirements/main.txt`` dependencies.
+What's potentially concerning, though, is the absence of the client's own dependencies from the application's ``requirements/main.txt`` dependencies.
-We could mitigate this risk by limiting client library depenencies to packages that are already in the main application's ``requirements/main.txt``.
+We could mitigate this risk by limiting client library dependencies to packages that are already in the main application's ``requirements/main.txt``.

 Installing the client in the Docker image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^